Puppy Buying Tips

 Occasionally we will part with one of our adult Shibas.
 We feel they deserve to enjoy life as an ONLY dog in what we breeders call the dog's "retirement" home but I prefer "career change".
-They have been trained, shown & traveled extensively so they have good habits & manners and they make wonderful house dogs.
+They have been trained, shown & traveled extensively so they have good habits & manners and they are wonderful house dogs.
 These Shibas are the true gems of Kawako and definitely worth considering.
 We know their personality so well we are able to match them to their perfect home.
-Because of their priceless contribution to the breeding program we lovingly place them in new homes for a reasonable amount, usually about price of one of their puppies or less depending on their age.
+Because of their priceless contribution to the breeding program we lovingly place them in new homes for a reasonable amount, usually equal to the price of one of their puppies or less depending on their age.
 Do not consider this a "used" dog but a trained dog, ready for anything you want to do.
 Perfect and ready to go for Junior Handlers, agility, obedience, tracking, or as a perfect pet to do activities with like hiking, jogging or even therapy dog work.
 Remember Kawako Shibas may be country farm dogs but they are still used to being pampered, having an exercise routine, spa & grooming (including nail clipping) treatments and traveling on weekends.
 They enjoy activity and will bring you many years of companionship and joy.
 We do not give these dogs away.
 They are professionally trained and the best dog you will probably ever own making them priceless.
-References are available for these type of placements.
+References are available for these type of placements from many satisfied owners.

-Because all our youngster & adult dogs were raised in a rural setting we only place adult dogs in homes with generous fenced yards.
-They do not adjust well to apartment living because they are used to having the freedom of the farm, hunting and enjoying the outdoors in all kinds of weather.
-Of course there are exceptions as we have some dogs that just want to hang inside but apartment & condo dwellers do best to start with a puppy that adjusts easily to the city way of life with elevators, traffic and city noise.
+All our youngsters & adult dogs are raised in a rural setting we generally only place them in homes with generous fenced yards.
+It isn't fair to expect them to adjust to apartment living after having the freedom of the farm, hunting and enjoying the outdoors in all kinds of weather.
+Of course there are exceptions as we have some dogs that just want to hang out inside but apartment & condo dwellers do best to start with a puppy that adjusts easily to the city way of life with elevators, traffic and city noise.